 The Directors are ultimately responsible for identifying and controlling risks through their overall risk management approach and approval of risk strategies and principles.
-The Board Risk Committee, as delegated by the Board, ensures an effective internal control and risk management environment is maintained in respect of all the risks impacting the NEHS Group.
 Responsibility for risk reporting and control are undertaken by the following independent departments set up within the Bank or under service level agreements with affiliate companies.